gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 Kube service.
 This also looses granularity of control when doing discovery and proxying dynamic clusters, since all cluster will have same
 `kubeProvisionLabels` setup and user might need to run multiple Kube service to get the granularity back.

+## Backward Compatibility

+The introduced features will be available on all auth servers/agents updated to the sufficient version.
+Older agents, even if they are connected to an auth server that is on a sufficient version, will not support provisioning.
+Autoupgraded agents will be able to support it immediately, no changes in the helm chart or permissions are required.
+The features are opt-in - there's no any changes after the upgrade and users need to make explicit actions to start using the features (create KubeProvision resource or a role with `kubernetes_permissions`).
+No migration on the backend is required.
+In case of rollback Kubernetes clusters might have leftover roles/bindings that were created by the provisioning, although it won't affect functionality of the rolled back Teleport cluster.

 ## Future work

 As mentioned above adding pattern matching to the `kubernetes_permissions` field is probably something we will need to add in the future, improving